ViniciusRaony/ViniciusRaony/README.md

 # Yo I'm Vinícius!

-- 🔭 I’m currently studying Systems Analysis and Development at Faculdade Senac Pernambuco
+- 🔭 I’m currently studying Systems Analysis and Development at Faculdade Senac Pernambuco.
-- 🌱 I’m currently learning C, Java and SQL
+- 🌱 I’m currently learning .NET
-- 👯 I’m looking for opportunities and collabaration in any project for begginers (data science or developer) -> Java / Python
+- 👯 I’m looking for opportunities and collabaration in any project for begginers as dev.
 - ⚡ Fun fact: I already have a degree in Mechatronics Engineering...
 Moving to an IT career!

 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/viniciusrsb/)